Firefox early version history: Firefox 1.5

 Firefox 1.5 was released on November 30, 2005.
 Originally, it was planned to have a version 1.1 at an earlier date as the new Firefox version after 1.0, with development on a later version (1.5) in a separate development branch, but during 2005 both branches and their feature sets were merged (the Mozilla Foundation abandoned the 1.1 release plan after the first two alpha builds), resulting in an official release date between the original dates planned for both versions.

 Version 1.5 implemented a new Mac-like options interface, the subject of much criticism from Microsoft Windows and Linux users, with a "Sanitize" action to allow someone to clear their privacy-related information without manually clicking the "Clear All" button.
 In Firefox 1.5, a user could clear all privacy-related settings simply by exiting the browser or using a keyboard shortcut, depending on their settings.
 Moreover, the software update system was improved (with binary patches now possible).
 There were also improvements in the extension management system, with a number of new developer features.
 In addition, Firefox 1.5 had preliminary SVG 1.1 support.

 Behind the screens, the new version resynchronized the code base of the release builds (as opposed to nightly builds) with the core "trunk", which contained additional features not available in 1.0, as it branched from the trunk around the 0.9 release.
 As such, there was a backlog of bug fixes between 0.9 and the release of 1.0, which were made available in 1.5.

 There were also changes in operating system support.
-As announced on 23 June 2005 by the Mozilla Foundation, Firefox 1.1, which later became 1.5, and other new Mozilla products did no longer support Mac OS X v10.1, in order to improve the quality of Firefox releases on Mac OS X v10.2 and above.
+As announced on June 23, 2005, by the Mozilla Foundation, Firefox 1.1, which later became 1.5, and other new Mozilla products have no longer supported Mac OS X v10.1, in order to improve the quality of Firefox releases on Mac OS X v10.2 and above.
 Firefox 1.5 is the final version to support Windows 95.

 Alpha builds of Firefox 1.5 (id est, 1.1a1 and 1.1a2) did not carry Firefox branding; they were labelled "Deer Park" (which was Firefox 1.5's internal codename) and contained a different program icon.
 This was done to dissuade end-users from downloading preview versions, which are intended for developers only.